champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-6/lesson-6.2.md

 tag: US History

 excerpt: "After the Civil War, the United States became more industrialized.
 Cities grew rapidly, and the economy boomed.
 In addition, the country tried to expand its foreign trade and increase its influence by taking over territories outside the continental United States."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 6
-  toc_type: Lesson
-  toc_number: 6.3
-  pages: 250 - 256

-objectives:
-- Understand why the United States became industrialized
-- Learn about the positive and negative aspects of industrialism and imperialism
-- Understand the motives behind imperialism Skills

-skills:
-- core: Analyze Events and Ideas
-- reading: Understand the Main Idea

-vocabulary:
-- corollary
-- imperialism
-- industrialization
-- main idea
-- monopoly

-key_concept:
-- concept: >
-    After the Civil War, the United States rapidly became an urban, industrial society.
-Then it wanted to expand its power by building a colonial empire.

-- example: >
-    Most jobs require workers to hove certain skills.
-Within a company, a worker who acquires new skills may be promoted to a job with a higher salary.
-Once a worker hos a higher job level, that worker might hove more power within the company.
-    <br /><br />
-    Industrialization is the development of large-scale industries and moss-production techniques.
-After the Civil War, industrialization allowed the United States to gain economic power in the world.
-The United States also increased its power by acquiring more land that could be used to develop the country's economy.
 ---
 ## Changes in Society